What to do when your software needs Windows Admin rights: safely using QuickBooks & Lacerte

 Overview

-Lacerte and QuickBooks require Administrative Windows user level permission.
+Lacerte and QuickBooks require Administrative Windows user level permission to keep software updated.
 This is different than the various QuickBooks user level accounts within QuickBooks.
 Why does this matter?
 As we explain in other Aditi Group articles, a key goal of hackers is to get admin rights.

 Once a user has Windows admin permissions, he or she can open more doors, access more data and functions, run exploits, change user credentials, and ultimately, get to the goods – sensitive financial info.